 Last but not least, a moisturiser is still a staple if you have oily skin.
 I love Clinique Moisture Surge and I’m just about to run out of my second pot.
 It’s a gel-cream formula that sinks into the skin without leaving any greasy residue.
 This combined with the hyluronic serum is amazing to hydrate, plump and add glow without being a product overload.
 I apply the majority of to the outside of my face and work my way in, just to not overload my t-zone with product.

 I hope you’re in the oily/ dehydrated skin camp you’ve found this useful.
-I’ve been using these products for a good while now and they’re working wonders for me.
+I’ve had this skin type for a fair few years now and tested so many different types of products but finally feel like I’ve found what works!

 Never miss a post and follow my blog on Bloglovin’